How to Put Brake Lubricant? Like a Pro

 Do I need to apply lubricant to my brake rotors?

 No, brake lubricant is not typically applied to brake rotors.
 Instead, focus on lubricating the brake pads, caliper pins, and rotor hubs.
-(See Also: Where Is the Rear Brake on a Motorcycle?
-Location Guide)
+(See Also: Brake Pads How Long to Change?
+The Ultimate Guide)

 Can I apply brake lubricant myself, or should I have a professional do it?